rominalodolo/firebase_CRUD_react/README.md

 In your working folder in Visual Studio Code run `npm install firebase`

 ### Linking firebase to your react project
 Once you have created a new project in Firebase, click on the settings in Project Overview to Project Settings.
 Click on the </> button and register your app.
 Give it a name, then click register.
-You will need to add a new file in your vs code called firebase-config.js and everything related to the connection will be put in this file.
+You will need to add a new file in your vs code src folder called firebase-config.js and everything related to the connection will be put in this file.
+The first thing you put will be the `const firebaseConfig` code.